 - Kayangan Lake – one of the most picturesque locations in the world

-Be sure to experience a beach hopping tour.
+Be sure to experience an island hopping tour.

 Where to stay